Latest update: 25 April 2025 -- gmc

 Statistics vary somewhat but the number of law enforcement officers killed in the line of duty since the United States was founded in 1776 is now approaching 25,000.
-The Officer Down Memorial Page provides a figure of 24,872 since 1776; The National Law Enforcement Memorial and Museum website begins counting in 1786 and states "more than 22,000 law enforcement officers had died in the line of duty."
-If you round up the country's age to 250 and do the math, on average there are approximately 100 police officers killed per year.
+The Officer Down Memorial Page provides a figure of 24,872 since 1776; The National Law Enforcement Memorial and Museum website begins counting in 1786 and states that 24,412 law enforcement officers had died in the line of duty.

 In 1962, President John F. Kennedy signed a proclamation which designated May 15th as Peace Officers Memorial Day and the week in which that date falls as Police Week.
 The Memorial Service began in 1982 as a gathering in Senate Park of approximately 120 survivors and supporters of law enforcement.
-Decades later, the event, more commonly known as National Police Week, has grown to a series of events which attracts thousands of survivors and law enforcement officers to our Nation's Capital each year - until COVID.
-COVID-19 mitigation efforts impacted the National Police Week, just as it did countless other events as fighting the disease took precedence from March 2020 and into 2021.
+Decades later, the event, more commonly known as National Police Week, has grown to a series of events which attracts thousands of survivors and law enforcement officers to our Nation's Capital each year since, except for a few years during the COVID-19 pandemic.

 Among the fallen law enforcement officers who lived and/or died in Beaufort County who are honored on the monument are: